Section 1. NAME.

 Wherever in these bylaws it provides for notices, communications or consents, the authorized means of communication or delivery of such notice, communication or consent shall include mail (postage thereon prepaid), hand delivery, facsimile transmission, and electronic mail.

-These bylaws were amended at the December 18, 2017 Annual Membership Meeting and such amendments shall be effective January 1, 2018.
+These bylaws were amended at the March 19, 2018 HAR Board of Directors meeting and such amendments shall be effective March 19, 2018.